Skip to content

 Looking after historic places

-This project will allow us to secure the long-term future of a 420-year-old Grade I listed building in the heart of Padiham by working with builders with proven heritage craft skills.
+This project allows us to secure the long-term future of a 420-year-old Grade I listed building in the heart of Padiham by working with builders with proven heritage craft skills.
 Through a range of activities and events, the project will offer a chance for the local building and conservation community to develop their knowledge and experience with heritage skills.

 Creating a space for local people